o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 ---
-linkTitle: Guide
+linkTitle: Concepts and Structure
-title: O3DE ROS 2 Concepts and Structure
+title: ROS 2 Concepts and Structure
-description: Understanding basic concepts and structure of O3DE ROS 2 Gem
+description: Understanding basic concepts and structure of the ROS 2 Gem in Open 3D Engine (O3DE).
 toc: true
 ---